Zaineb18/tuto_github/README.md

 8. Open a new Pull Request (PR)

-9. Iterate with feedback.

-10. Once the PR is (squashed and) merged, don't forget to update your local repo (`git checkout master && git pull upstream master`) and your distant repo (`git push origin master`).
+9. Once the PR is (squashed and) merged, don't forget to update your local repo (`git checkout main && git pull upstream main`) and your distant repo (`git push origin main`).

 ## Continuous Integration tutorial